reductstore/reduct-cpp/docs/api_reference/index.md

 ## IClient

-Interface to manage buckets and the storage
+Interface to manage buckets, tokens and the storage.

 [IClient](iclient.md){ .md-button }